The Swindian recommends: London breakfasts

 And when all else fails…

 … make sure you know how to whip up a stellar brunch in your very own house.
-I’ll be posting on this very soon!
+Instructions here!

 Which is your favourite breakfast spot in London, and which ones would you avoid?